Ginkgo biloba: 1000-year-old ginkgo at Tsurugaoka Hachimangū

-The nut-like kernels of the seeds are particularly esteemed in Asia, and are a traditional Chinese food.
-Ginkgo nuts are used in congee, and are often served at special occasions such as weddings and the Chinese New Year (as part of the vegetarian dish called Buddha's delight).
-Japanese cooks add ginkgo seeds (called ginnan) to dishes such as chawanmushi, and cooked seeds are often eaten along with other dishes.
-Grilled ginkgo nuts with salt are also a popular item at izakayas as a healthy snack with beer and other Japanese food.
+At the Tsurugaoka Hachiman-gū's shrine in the city of Kamakura, Kanagawa Prefecture, Japan, an ancient ginkgo tree stands beside the stone entry staircase.
+According to legend, the tree has stood there since the founding of the shrine circa 1063.
+The tree is nicknamed kakure-ichō (hiding ginkgo), because of an Edo period legend in which shōgun Minamoto no Sanetomo was assassinated in 1219 by his nephew, Kugyō, who had hidden behind the tree to ambush the shōgun.

+Modern scholarship has established that ginkgos arrived from China in the 14th century, and a 1990 tree-ring measurement indicated the kakure-ichō's age to be about 500 years.

+On 10 March 2010, the tree blew down in a storm, but the stump has since sprouted vigorously.

+1,400-year-old ginkgo tree at Gu Guanyin

+The grounds of the Buddhist temple at Gu Guanyin in the Zhongnan Mountains feature a ginkgo tree reputed to be 1,400 years old.
+The tree itself is a popular tourist attraction.

+Toxicity

+Since 2016, G. biloba extract is classified as a possible human carcinogen (group 2B) by the International Agency for Research on Cancer.

 When eaten in large quantities or over a long period, the seeds may cause poisoning by ginkgotoxin (4'-O-methylpyridoxine, MPN), as found in a few case reports.
 A heat-stable compound not destroyed by cooking, MPN may cause convulsions, which were alleviated by treatment with pyridoxine phosphate (vitamin B6), according to limited studies.

 Some people are sensitive to the chemicals in the sarcotesta, the outer fleshy coating.
-These people should handle the seeds with care when preparing the seeds for consumption, wearing disposable gloves.
+These people should handle the seeds with care, wearing disposable gloves, when preparing them for consumption.
 The symptoms are allergic contact dermatitis, or blisters similar to that caused by contact with poison ivy.

-Medical research

-Although extracts of Ginkgo biloba leaf are often marketed as cognitive enhancers, there is no evidence for effects on memory or attention in healthy people.

-Systematic reviews have shown there is no evidence for effectiveness of ginkgo in treating high blood pressure, menopause-related cognitive decline, tinnitus, post-stroke recovery, or altitude sickness.
-There is weak preliminary evidence for ginkgo affecting dementia and tardive dyskinesia symptoms in people with schizophrenia.